1DanielG/UN-General-Assembly-Voting/README.md

 ### Section 1: Data Exploration

 Start with`votes` data.
-In this dataset : The vote column has 5 numbers that represents that country's vote: 1 = yes 2 = Abstain 3 = No 8 = Not present 9 = Not a member
+In this dataset: The vote column has 5 numbers that represents that country's vote: 1 = yes 2 = Abstain 3 = No 8 = Not present 9 = Not a member

 use `dplyr::filter` to remove rows that I am not interested in (8,9)

-First session of the UN was held in 1946 and and holds one session per year.\* use `dplyr::mutate` to convert session coloum to a new coloum to make them more informative and easier to work with.
+First session of the UN was held in 1946 and holds one session per year.\* use `dplyr::mutate` to convert session column to a new column in order to make them more informative and easier to work with.

 The country codes in the ccode column are what is called [Correlates of War codes](http://cow.dss.ucdavis.edu/data-sets/cow-country-codes).
 I used the *countrycode* package to translate ccode to country names.

 Use `dplyr::summarize` to calculate *% of votes that are yes* .
-It shows the country tends to agree with international consensus(vote = 1 means yes).
+It shows the country tends to agree with international consensus (vote = 1 means yes).

 Finally use `dplyr::arrange` to find the countries that voted "yes" least often over time